analogjs/analog/apps/docs-app/docs/experimental/sfc/index.md

 bootstrapApplication(App, appConfig).catch((err) => console.error(err));
 ```

-To use the components you will need to add them to your `imports` (alternatively, you can use **import attributes** as explained in the following section):
+To use the components you need to add them to your `imports` (alternatively, you can use **import attributes** as explained in the following section):

 ```html
 <!-- layout.analog -->